 Paper clutter accumulates for a variety of reasons, but the end result is the same: You’re overwhelmed by the stacks of papers in your home or office and you don’t know where to even start to get rid of them.
-To prevent the most common causes of this situation, and to tame your already overgrown stacks of papers, follow these seven steps for how to get rid of paper clutter.
+To prevent the most common causes while taming your already overgrown stacks of papers, follow these seven steps to rid your home of paper clutter.

 Reduce Junk Mail

 Once you've cut down on junk mail, you'll have less to declutter and organize.
 This is a good thing.
 Schedule time to declutter every few months, but also try to be more discerning about what you save on a daily basis.
 This is especially true if you have hoarding tendencies or grew up before everything was on the internet.
 There's no need to save takeout menus or catalogs when their contents are available online.

 If you’re holding on to papers you want to throw away but don't because you’re worried about privacy, buy a shredder.
 If you don’t have much to shred, you can take documents to select FedEx locations and have them shredded for a fee.
 In some areas, you can also take papers to a bulk shredder on certain days.
 Check with your bank or credit union as they often periodically offer free shredding days.

 Throw Out Old Papers